 The Foundation has established several endowment funds.
 Distributions from the General Endowment and the Foundation's Program-Restricted Endowments benefit the heritage, music, outreach, scholarship or youth programs.
-Distributions from the Associates Funds provide grants to the Barbershop Harmony Society chapters and districts or other Associates of the Foundation.
-The Foundation's Program-Restricted Endowments and Associates Funds are based on signed donor agreements which outline the spending policies.
+Distributions from the Associates Funds provide grants to the Barbershop Harmony Society chapters and districts or other Associates of the Foundation that align with the Foundation's mission.
+The Foundation's Program-Restricted Endowments and Associates Funds are based on signed donor agreements which outline the spending policies as adopted by the Foundation Board of Trustees.